What is the Self

 I have modified and expanded on the words I use in this introduction relating to thoughts in a newer chapter called Metadata and the Mind, Chapter 13.
 What I write here is still relevant and forms part of my evolving understanding, so I have left it as I wrote it maybe a year ago.

 As the basis for this book is the description of a journey that takes one to a reality beyond our concept of whom we think we are I thought that a few words on that concept might be a good idea.

-I will also use the expression of the mind but I don’t use this solely in relation to the act of thinking or thoughts, the latter being totally neutral in their pure state.
-Like clouds passing across the sky thoughts can be viewed by an observer but in themselves, they have no power to impact us.
+I will also use the expression mind but I don’t use this solely in relation to the act of thinking or thoughts, these being totally neutral in their pure state.
+Like clouds passing across the sky thoughts can be viewed by an observer but in themselves they have no power to impact us.
 If we only use this very limited interpretation of mind it is a very benign definition and the mind is anything but that.

 I prefer a broader definition of mind, still with thinking as the core, but thinking that is energised with the two powerful elements of memories and emotions.
 A thought will often draw on stored memories, which are brought into the now to be re-lived, but they only become a tangible reality once an emotion is attached to them and it is this spontaneous melding of the two that then drives our actions and reaction.
 These three components when combined give life and certainly to the self, the person we literally think we are.

 I learned that without any feelings to back it up, the mind is absolutely powerless to affect a single thing.
 Bernadette.

 Applying logic to this supposition, if we dissolve this package, which only exists because of the mind, the linked self-identity must fade as well.
 All of this may sound confusing or bizarre at this early stage of the book but stick with it and I will expand as we go along, which may or may not clarify things!